OGGM/oggm.github.io/_posts/2019-12-11-5th-workshop-announcement.md

 ### Save the date

-**Monday 8th to Friday 12th of June 2020**.
+strike>Monday 8th to Friday 12th of June 2020</strike>.
 Monday to Wednesday the focus will be on presentations of previous and ongoing work, Thursday to Friday will focus on trainings and coding sessions (hands-on).
 We will start in the late afternoon on Monday, and finish before noon on Friday.